-Hunting in Cyprus is a legal activity which is allowed by the relevant legislation which regulates hunting, i.e. the EU Birds Directive (2009/147/EC) and the Cyprus legislation transposing it (152(Ι)/2003).
-In Cyprus, hunting is particularly widespread and the number of hunters is very high and as a result birdwatchers regularly come in contact with hunters in the countryside, which is disheartening for those who love birds.
+Hunting in Cyprus is a pastime, which is legally permitted by the relevant legislation which oversees the protection and management of wild birds, i.e. the EU Birds Directive (2009/147/EC) and the Cyprus legislation transposing it (152(Ι)/2003).
+In Cyprus, hunting is widespread with around 40,000 registered hunters, which means there is an enormous amount of hunting pressure on bird populations, resident and migrant alike.
+Not only this, birdwatchers and nature lovers regularly come in contact with hunters in the countryside, which is disheartening for those who love birds.

 Our position on hunting